 |~$600||Android 8.1||AES-256||See Review|

 |$600||Android 8.1 Oreo||AES-256||See Review|

 Google Pixel 3

 Cybercrime has generated above $1.5 trillion dollars in 2018 alone and companies have spent millions to avoid data leakage and compromising of their devices.
 Users have also been attacked quite a while and this trend is slowly moving towards mobile devices and smart devices, belonging to IoT (Internet of Things).
-This trend makes it vital to keep your information and finances safe.
+This trend makes it vital to keep your information and finances safe, and increases the need of learning about the most secure smartphones currently on the market.
 With the cloud coming into our daily lives, and with mobile devices being relied upon for e-banking and payments, it is essential to have a device that you can trust.

 In this review, we have selected the most secure smartphones which will be used in 2019, but since there are different smartphones for a wide variety of purposes (cryptocurrencies, communication, safe apps, payments, etc.), you should first ask yourself several questions to help you establish the level of security according to your needs:

 - What types of security-sensitive activities are you going to be using your smartphone for?

 - Are you going to be using the smartphone only for private communications over the web?

 - Are you going to use a SIM card that belongs to a carrier tracking online data and other information?

 - Are the apps you use going to require you to share revealing permissions?